SofijaErkin/basic-tool-mac/linux/color_plugins_vim.md

  same level with `.vs`(under the root content of project).

+Copy the standard configuration of Google for `~/.clang-format`:

+    clang-format -style=google -dump-config > .clang-format

-The configuration file of `.clang-format`:
+or create by the configuration file of `.clang-format` by yourself :

     BasedOnStyle: Google